 How to Send Money Overseas using a Remittance Company

 Western Union is not a new company, it started back in 1851, when it offered telegraph service in the United States.
 However, in recent years, Western Union has emerged as a leading financial services company that includes instant money transfer and physical locations everywhere on almost any country in the world.

-Founded in 2001, Xoom is a relatively new company that offers international money transfer service in 31 countries around the world.
+Founded in 2001 and purchased by PayPal in 2015, Xoom (review) is a relatively new company that offers international money transfer service from US, Canada, UK and Europe to over 130 countries around the world.
 Unlike Western Union and MoneyGram, senders cannot go to a physical outlet of Xoom to initiate the international money transfer.
-Xoom only offers its services through its online portal, www.xoom.com.
+Xoom only offers its services through its online portal.